pajama10000/IXLMultiBot/README.md

+#forked from debaet, modified to 0 errors by pajama

 # Why is This Important?
 This is important because this is one of the first function IXL Bot there is.